 JMD damages the macula, the tissue in the center of your retina at the back of your eye.
 This area provides the sharp central vision that lets us do things like read and drive.
 It also allows us to see color and recognize faces.
-There’s a variety of inherited diseases that can lead to JMD.

 It's the most common form of JMD.
 It's named after German eye doctor Karl Stargardt, who discovered it in 1901.
 It affects about one in 10,000 children in the U.S. Although the disease starts before age 20, you may not notice vision loss until age 30 to 40.

 Signs: It’s usually diagnosed by yellow-white spots that appear in and around the macula.
 If they cover the back of the eye, then it is called fundus flavimaculatus.
 These deposits are an abnormal buildup of a fatty substance produced during normal cell activity.

 Symptoms: You could have trouble reading and gray or black spots in your central vision.
 Loss of sight comes on slowly, then affects both eyes.
 Once vision reaches 20/40, the disease moves faster, until your vision reaches 20/200, which is legal blindness.
 Some people lose vision quickly over a few months.
 Most people will have vision loss ranging from 20/100 to 20/400 by the time they’re 30 or 40.

 It doesn’t affect peripheral, or side, vision.
 You probably won’t lose night vision, but you might have trouble when you have to switch from dark to light places.
 Color vision goes away in later stages of the disease.